 He’s like, come here.
 And he took me into the, into the office and he was like, Why did you put those ladies are that lady on that machine?
 Do you did you ask does she have any hip issues?
 And he started to ask me questions.
 And I was it was almost like, Oh my God, I’ve been found out someone found me out and I don’t know what I’m doing in every area.
 Oh my god, what’s gonna happen next?

-And he he put me on a machine he said, let me ask you what’s what muscles are being worked here and what’s what actions are happening?
-And honestly, I did a guess and my guessed right?
+And he put me on a machine he said, let me ask you what muscles are being worked here and what’s what actions are happening?
+And honestly, I did a guess and I guessed right.
 But I knew I guessed.
-So I was like, Okay, tell me what what you know, help me How do I get more information and that’s when he turned me on to my very first certification, which was a national well, second certification.
+So I was like, Okay, tell me what you know, help me How do I get more information and that’s when he turned me on to my very first certification, which was a national well, second certification.
 I was certified at that point.

 Because I wasn’t I was, I’m the theater student.
-I’m the I’m the communicator.
-I’m the, the English person I was taking poetry and creative writing courses.
+I’m the communicator.
+I’m, the English person I was taking poetry and creative writing courses.
 And I dropped all my science and math in my senior year of high school because it bored me and I didn’t like it because it was abstract.

 And it didn’t mean anything to me.
 But here now I’m working with a body and I’m seeing science in my body.
 And it’s so clear, and it’s so easy, and I’m good at it.
 And now all of a sudden, I’m smart.
 And I was like wow, like my world just opened up.
 And so that little bit of science information really uncovered for me how much gym science guy gym science, that there is and how many trainers had no clue about the science of the body and how most people that are working out have no clue about what they’re doing in the gym.

-Once I started to really start to learn it opened my eyes so much that the how I’m different now is back then it was it was a toe to toe ego thing.
-It was I wanted to show you how smart I was by what I knew, because I knew you didn’t know it like the big guys with their weight belts.
-Like I wanted to just go right and go raw, like, just meet meet them testosterone wise right in their face and be like you’re an idiot.
+Once I started to really start to learn it opened my eyes so much that how I’m different now is back then it was it was a toe to toe ego thing.
+It was I wanted to show you how smart I was by what I knew because I knew you didn’t know it like the big guys with their weight belts.
+Like I wanted to just go right and go raw, like, just meet them testosterone-wise right in their face and be like you’re an idiot.

 You don’t know what you’re doing.
 Okay?
 Like, seriously.
-So now of course, that’s not the right approach.
+So now, of course, that’s not the right approach.
 And that was my own insecurities driving that right?
-Like I learned one thing, and and I could prove that they were wrong.
-And I wanted to like capitalize on that.
+Like I learned one thing, and I could prove that they were wrong.
+And I wanted to like to capitalize on that.
 So I don’t do that anymore.
-I’m much calmer about how I deliver my science that I don’t need to make anybody wrong for it, but but through the years, I just keep learning more and more and so back to the question of like, how am I different too.
+I’m much calmer about how I deliver my science and I don’t need to make anybody wrong for it, but through the years, I just keep learning more and more and so back to the question of like, how am I different too?